Welcome to the Oregon BIRCWH

 2023 Northwest Women's Health and Sex/Gender Differences Research Conference

-Friday, May 5, 2023 at OHSU Old Library
+Friday, May 5, 2023 at OHSU Auditorium and Old Library

 The Oregon BIRCWH Program, OHSU Center for Women's Health, and the OHSU Department of Obstetrics and Gynecology are proud to announce the 2023 Northwest Women's Health and Sex/Gender Differences Research Conference at Oregon Health & Science University.

 This full-day in-person conference is designed to ignite cross-institution, multidisciplinary research partnerships within the Portland area and the greater state of Oregon.
 Previous conferences have been incredibly successful in developing new partnerships that have progressed to grant proposals, funding, and research.
 The conference takes place during OHSU Research Week to both highlight the BIRCWH and WRHR programs and their roles within the OHSU community, but also to give greater visibility to women’s health and sex/gender differences research on the OHSU campus.